drunner/drunner/README.md

 See [Docker's Security Statement](https://docs.docker.com/engine/security/security) for information on security and docker.

-## The Anatomy of a dService
+## Creating your own dService

-To see how to make a dService [read the documentation](https://github.com/drunner/drunner/blob/master/MAKECOMPATIBLE.md).
+To see how to make a dService [read the documentation](https://github.com/drunner/drunner/blob/master/DSERVICE.md).